-Acceptable Solutions Performance Criteria OFFICER COMMENT P1 Visitor Accommodation must: Visitor Accommodation must As the proposed visitor (a) accommodate guests in accommodation will be within be compatible with the existing habitable character and use of the area an existing non-habitable building and an additional buildings: and cause and not an (d) have a gross floor area of unreasonable habitable building is proposed, loss of not more than residential amenity, having the proposal must be against 200m2 per lot. regard to: assessed the (a) the privacy of adjoining Performance Criteria P1. properties; (b) any likely increase in noise The proposed use is visitor to adjoining accommodation which is properties; compatible with the (c) the scale of the use and its surrounding existing compatibility with residential use.
-Adjacent the surrounding character and properties are used as main uses within the residences and second area: homes/holiday homes by retaining the primary owners. residential function of an The elevations of the existing area: (e) the impact on the safety outbuilding proposed and and efficiency of the local road blank dome tent are network; and (f) any impact on the owners and users' rights of way. surrounding properties, windows are directed to Yingina and therefore windows do not directly overlook adjacent properties.
-In addition, the nearest structure to the outbuilding is over 65m away.
+Performance Criteria Acceptable Solutions OFFICER COMMENT P1 Visitor Accommodation must Visitor Accommodation must: As the proposed visitor accommodation will be within (a) accommodate guests in be compatible with the existing habitable character and use of the area an existing non-habitable building and an additional buildings; and and not cause (d) have a gross floor area of unreasonable habitable building is proposed, loss οf not more than residential amenity, having the proposal must be assessed regard to: 200m2 per lot. against the Performance (a) the privacy of adjoining Criteria P1. properties; The proposed use is visitor (b) any likely increase in noise to adjoining accommodation which is properties; compatible with the (c) the scale of the use and its surrounding existing residential compatibility with use.
+Adjacent properties are the surrounding character and used as main residences and uses within the second homes/holiday homes area: by owners. retaining the primary (d) residential function of an The elevations of the existing proposed area: outbuilding and dome tent are blank to (e) the impact on the safety and efficiency of the local road surrounding properties. network; and windows are directed to (f) any impact on the owners Yingina and therefore windows and users' rights do not directly overlook of way. adjacent properties. addition, the nearest structure to the outbuilding is over 65m away.
 The Visitor accommodation is limited to a single dome tent, for an occupancy of two people.
 The scale of the use is therefore limited to singles and couples.
 Noise levels would be similar to that of a dwelling.
-Similarly, the number of vehicle movements on the Right Of Way would be similar if not less to that of a dwelling.
-The proposal meets the Performance Criteria P1.
-Visitor Accommodation is not for a strata lot that is part of a strata scheme where another strata lot within that strata scheme is used for a residential use.
-Visitor Accommodation within a strata scheme must not cause an unreasonable loss of residential amenity to long term residents occupying other strata lots within the strata scheme, having regard to: (a) the privacy of residents; (b) any likely increase in noise; (c) the residential function of the strata scheme; (d) the location and layout of the strata lots; (e) the extent and nature of any other non-residential uses; and (f) any impact on shared access and common property.
-Not Applicable.
+Similarly, the number of vehicle movements on the Right Of Way would be similar if not less to that of a dwelling. proposal meets the Performance Criteria P1. Α1 P2 Visitor Accommodation is not Visitor Accommodation within Not Applicable. for a strata lot that is a strata scheme must part of a strata scheme where not cause an unreasonable another strata lot loss of residential amenity within that strata scheme is long term residents used for a residential occupying other strata lots

+use. within the strata scheme,

+400. having regard to:

+(a) the privacy of residents;

+(b) any likely increase in noise;

+(c) the residential function of

+the strata scheme;

+(d) the location and layout of

+the strata lots;

+(e) the extent and nature of any

+other

+non-residential uses; and

+(f) any impact on shared

+access and common

+property.